Federal Employee Benefits & Resources

 Access Webinars and Other Financial Planning Information Courtesy of NITP and WAEPA

-WAEPA has opened a partnership with the National Institute for Transition Planning Inc. (NITP) – a nationally recognized name in financial and retirement planning.
+WAEPA has a partnership with the National Institute for Transition Planning Inc. (NITP) – a nationally recognized name in financial and retirement planning.
 Like WAEPA, the NITP specializes in world-class resources for employees of the federal government.

 NITP has developed a range of webinars on financial planning and retirement topics you can access directly from the WAEPA site.
-Visit our webinar archive to learn about future events or review any of our dozens of pre-recorded webinars.
+Visit our webinar directory to learn about future events or review any of our dozens of pre-recorded webinars.

 Pre-retirement planning is important for anyone, but it’s even more vital for employees of the federal government.
 Being proactive about your future helps ensure you will have the resources you need for a comfortable and enjoyable retirement.